haxsaw/hikaru/docs/hikaru-base.rst

   - warning: a string that contains a message describing the type error that was found

 If the returned list is empty, then all types are correct.
-However, there may be other usage conventions are make an object incorrect, for example suppling three different sub-objects when you are supposed to choose only one. ``get_type_warnings()`` doesn't find those kinds of errors, just when types are incorrect.
+However, there may be other usage conventions are make an object incorrect, for example supplying three different sub-objects when you are supposed to choose only one. ``get_type_warnings()`` doesn't find those kinds of errors, just when types are incorrect.